Scholarships and Bursaries

-Note: Applicants are only required to fill out one general scholarship application, once per year (there is no need to apply for each individual scholarship fund seen at the VERY BOTTOM of this page).
+Note: Applicants are only required to fill out one general scholarship application, once per academic year (there is no need to apply for each individual scholarship fund seen at the VERY BOTTOM of this page).

 In order to qualify for a scholarship, applicants must:

 - Be enrolled in 6 credits or more at the University of Sudbury.

 - Have completed at least 30 credits in the last year and scored an average of 75% or more.

 - Fill out and submit the application form, before the deadline!